Understanding Self-Supervised Learning via Gaussian Mixture Models: Fisher subspace

-While SVD-subspace projection is known to be optimal for spherical GMMs, it is easy to construct examples where spectral methods fail.
-Intuitively, spectral methods aim to maximally explain the data.
-This objective leads to \enquote{bad} projections when the variance in certain directions is more than the separation between the means, for which we introduce the \enquote{parallel pancakes} example ~\cite{kannan2009spectral}.
-Consider a two component GMM that resembles “parallel pancakes”, i.e., the two Gaussians are narrow and separated along one direction, and spherical in all other directions (see Fig~\ref{fig:fig1}).
+However, it is easy to construct examples demanding for a sophisticated method.
+Spectral methods aim to maximally explain the data, leading to possibly \enquote{bad} projections when the variance in certain directions dominates the separation between the means.
+In \cref{fig:fig1} we present such an example; consider a two component GMM that resembles “parallel pancakes” such that the components are narrow and separated along one direction, and spherical in all other directions.
 The two dimensional SVD subspace for this GMM is given by a plane parallel to the pancakes.
-The Fisher subspace however, is the plane \emph{passing through the means}; in formal terms $S_{\mathrm{SVD}} \not\subset S_F$.
-In fact, the SVD subspace has the \emph{smallest} Fisher discriminant among all two-dimensional subspaces, and hence, is worse than projection onto a random plane.
-Finding the optimal low dimensional space for non-spherical GMMs is known to be a non-trivial~\cite{brubaker2008isotropic,kannan2009spectral}.
+The Fisher subspace (and equivalently LDA subspace), however, is the plane \emph{passing through the means}; formally, $S_{\mathrm{SVD}} \not\subset S_F$.
+In fact, the $S_{SVD}$ has the \emph{smallest} Fisher discriminant among all two-dimensional subspaces.
+Finding the optimal subspace for non-spherical GMMs is known to be non-trivial~\cite{brubaker2008isotropic,kannan2009spectral}.